ShaomingB/reimagined-doodle/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+There would include a login menu, then separate menus for managers and employees.
+Managers would be able to search and update items, employees would be able to just search items.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.